Shawabty of Kheperre son of Tasheriteniset

 Not On View

 This shawabty inscribed for Kheperre son of Tasheriteniset dates to the Late Period.
-The typology of this period consists of a tripartite wig, long beard, back pillar and base, with the figure holding the pick on the right shoulder and hoe and cord to a small seed bag on the left.
+The typology of this period consists of a tripartite wig, long beard, back pillar and base, with the figure holding the pick on the right shoulder and hoe and cord to a small seed bag on the left, though on this example the hoe is imperceptible.
 Here the arms are crossed right over left.
-There are ten horizontal lines of incised text encircling the body, ending at the back pillar.
-There is incised text on the back pillar.
+There is one framed column of incised text on the front of the figure.
+The tripartite wig has incised lines denoting tresses and the beard is plaited.

 An ancient Egyptian shawabty is a funerary figurine that was intended to magically animate in the Afterlife in order to act as a proxy for the deceased when called upon to tend to field labor or other tasks.
 This expressed purpose was sometimes written on the shawabty itself in the form of a “Shawabty Spell,” of which versions of various length are known.
 Shorter shawabty inscriptions could also just identify the deceased by name and, when applicable, title(s).
 However, many shawabtys carry no text at all.
 The ideal number of such figurines to include in a tomb or burial seems to have varied during different time periods.